TammeWollweber/Live_cams/README.md

 # live_cams
+A gui to get the live views from Basler cameras in the lab

 ## Installation from source
 Here are the instructions to install the program from source using Anaconda to resolve the dependencies.